top of page

 5. Consider Nutritional Support

-Certain nutrients like Vitamin C and magnesium are particularly helpful for supporting progesterone production.
+Certain nutrients, such as vitamin C and magnesium, are particularly helpful for supporting progesterone production.
 Foods rich in these nutrients include citrus fruits, leafy greens, and almonds.

 Comments